A vegan style light and hearty legume Gungo peas soup is a copy cat version with yam, callaloo and sweet potatoes for nutritional density

 - Discard the water that soaked the gungo peas and rinse thoroughly.

-- Then add another batch of water (approximately 5 cups) to the pot with the peas, bring to the boil uncovered for around 45 minutes or until slightly tender.
-The peas will cook in it’s entirety when added to the soup but do make sure they have cooked for the most part.
+- Then add another batch of water (approximately 5 cups) to the pot with the peas, bring to the boil uncovered for around 1 hour or until slightly tender.
+The peas will cook in it's entirety when added to the soup but do make sure they have parboiled for the most part.

-- Meanwhile, proceed with preparing the base of the soup, add the stop to the pot and bring to the boil.
+- Meanwhile, proceed with preparing the base of the soup, add the stock to the pot and bring to the boil.

-- Add the scallion, pimento, garlic, thyme and sliced onions to the stock and give a good stir.
+- Add the scallion, pimento, garlic, thyme and sliced onions to the pot with the stock and give a good stir.

-- Reduce the heat to a simmer, cover with lid for 15 minutes to allow the aforementioned to infuse.
+- Reduce the heat to a low simmer, cover with lid on for 15 minutes to allow the aforementioned to infuse.

-- Remove the lid, gently stir before adding the sweet potato, yam, callaloo, sliced carrot and gungo peas to the pot.
-Carefully add the scotch bonnet, ensuring it doesn’t burst to release the heat, we want the flavour to penetrate the soup not heat.
+- Remove the lid, gently stir before adding the sweet potato, yam, callaloo, sliced carrot and cho cho (if you're adding) to the pot.
+Carefully add the scotch bonnet, ensuring it doesn't burst to release the heat, we want the flavour to penetrate the soup not heat.

-- Finally cover the pot with the lid and allow to gently simmer for a further 45 minutes, during this time the soup will take on a thick texture.
+- Finally cover the pot with the lid and allow to gently simmer for a further 45 minutes, during this time the soup will take on a thick texture (add more vegetable stock/water if needed).

 - Serve accordingly.